ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

 **Watching the video helped guide me**

-The most important take-away from watching the video is something I'm going to have to change in how I approach my projects is to first work on basic functionality first.
+The most important take-away from watching the video is something I'm going to have to change in how I approach my projects.
+I have to first work on basic functionality before jumping into something that would impede my development later.
 I shouldn't have worked on the scraper.
 I should have set out the basic functionality of what I wanted in my CLI program, as Avi had outlined for his Daily Deal.
-Dealing with loads of data in the beginning would have been too much to code with, and so I felt that stubbing out information to make sure your Classes work seems to be the most logical step.
+Dealing with loads of data in the beginning would have been too much to code with, and so I felt that stubbing out information to make sure your Classes work seemed to be the most logical step.

 Outlining what I wanted my CLI program to do and how it would interact with the user was the very first step.
 - Spit out a menu for the user upon running the program with a list of options